The Longevity Liquidity Trap

 Conclusion: The First Mover Advantage

 The biopharma company that helps crack the regulatory code for aging will inherit a market larger than oncology and immunology combined.
-But we cannot passively wait for the FDA to modernize.
+However, we cannot passively wait for the FDA to modernize.

 The science is here.
 The capital is here.
 The only thing missing is the signature on the regulatory paperwork.
 That is where the battle for the next decade will be fought.